Pinagbuhatan and Bitukang Manok -- What's in a Name?

 "Gahit" is not a river, as I mentioned earlier.
 It is a small district that still exists up to this day and is also known now as Purok Jasmin in Pinagbuhatan Pasig.

 I searched in archives and documents to prove that Bitukang Manok is indeed an old term.
 Our labors gifted us with some proof.
 It is indeed an old name.
-But the underlaying questions still bogged me--Why the locals never call it as such?
+But the underlaying fact still bogged me -- The locals hardly call it as such.

 What's in a name?
 The term Bitukang Manok could also be a description of waterways connected to many canals and tributaries, meandering like that of animal innards, having the character of an old river that quietly flows.
 There is a long estero in Paranaque that flows out of Manila Bay which is called "Tripa de Gallina" -- The term fits the translation Bitukang Manok.